asa93/circom-parse-and-compare/README.md

 # Circom Parse-and-Compare
-Extract a value from hidden string and compare it to a public value.
+Circom circuit that extracts a value from hidden string and compare it to a public value.

 ```
 yarn install